Danzer set

 In geometry, a Danzer set is a set of points that touches every convex body of unit volume.
 Ludwig Danzer asked whether it is possible for such a set to have bounded density.
 Several variations of this problem remain unsolved.

-Density
+Formulation

+A Danzer set, in an n-dimensional Euclidean space, is a set of points in the space that has a non-empty intersection with every convex body whose n-dimensional volume is one.
+The whole space is itself a Danzer set, but it is possible for a Danzer set to be a discrete set with only finitely many points in any bounded area.
+Danzer's question asked whether, more strongly, the average number of points per unit area could be bounded.

 One way to define the problem more formally is to consider the growth rate of a set $S$ in $d$-dimensional Euclidean space, defined as the function that maps a real number $r$ to the number of points of $S$ that are within distance $r$ of the origin.
 Danzer's question is whether it is possible for a Danzer set to have growth rate $O(r^d)$, expressed in big O notation.
 If so, this would equal the growth rate of well-spaced point sets like the integer lattice (which is not a Danzer set).